 Claude Toovey was a talented and flamboyant character.
-He lied about his age to sign up for World War 1 in 1914 and turned 18 on the ship en route to Gallipoli.
+Born on 24 November 1896, he lied about his age to sign up for World War 1 in 1914 and turned 18 on the ship en route to Gallipoli.
 He was wounded, returned to Australia in 1915, and for the rest of the war used his talents as a very popular singer and eccentric comic to entertain troops in Australia.

 Before the war he had shown great promise as a footballer with the North Adelaide Cadet team and was involved with the Glenelg Football Club.